nektro/arqv-ini/README.md

 # ini
 Zig library for opening `.ini` files.

+**Warning: this library isn't maintained anymore, as I am no longer able to write Zig due to various constrains.
+I will gladly accept any pull requests to help keep this functional, but no more features will be added.
+Thanks.**

 ## usage
 assuming that the file at `path` contains the following:
 ```ini